skip to content

 Relevant Definitions

-Corruption is defined in section 5 of the Independent Commission Against Corruption Act 2012 (SA) as conduct of a public officer (in their capacity as a public officer) that amounts to certain criminal offences.
-This includes abusing power or position for a benefit, bribery, and breaching the duty of all public sector employees to act honestly at all times in the performance of their duties, whether within or outside of South Australia.
+Corruption in public administration is defined in section 5 of the ICAC Act as conduct of a public officer (in their capacity as a public officer) that amounts to certain criminal offences under the Criminal Law Consolidation Act 1935 (SA) which relate to public officers, together with offences against the Public Sector (Honesty and Accountability) Act 1995 (SA), the Public Corporations Act 1993 (SA) and the Lobbyists Act 2015 (SA).
+This includes abuse of public office, bribery of a public officer, and breaching the duty of all public sector employees to act honestly at all times in the performance of their duties, whether within or outside of South Australia.
+Corruption in public administration also includes aiding, abetting, inducing, conspiring, or being party to the commission of these criminal offences.

-Independent Commission Against Corruption (ICAC) and the Office for Public Integrity (OPI) : Last Revised: Fri Dec 10th 2021
+Independent Commission Against Corruption (ICAC) and the Office for Public Integrity (OPI) : Last Revised: Mon May 11th 2026

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.